 Because of the pandemic, we took a few extra precautions on our camping trip this summer including the additional packing of facemasks and hand sanitizer in case any human interactions were made at the campground and to avoid public facilities, we added a portable potty to our list of camping gear.
 While I am a camping and playing-in-the-woods kind of a girl, my limit is pretty much drawn at squatting over a hole in the ground.

 Our first priority with any new outdoor gear is the ability to follow a leave no trace approach.
 For this trip we wanted the option to still stay distanced and safe and not risk the possibility of facilities being closed or, as we have experienced in the past, busy with fellow campers.
-After doing some research on the best porta potty options that are versatile for both camping and a future adventure van or trailer, our first choice for porta pottys was a Thetford 365, however thanks to the outdoor supply and demands of 2020 and what we have all found come as a side effect of this pandemic, that was not an option and we found ourselves scrounging the internet for whatever toilet options were both available in stock and that we would get delivered in time for our trip and we settled on the Thetford 260B, which unfortunately was not what we wanted but does the job for now.
+After doing some research on the best porta potty options that are versatile for both camping and a future adventure van or trailer, our first choice for porta pottys was a Thetford 365, however thanks to the outdoor supply and demands of 2020 and what we have all found come as a side effect of this pandemic, this was out of stock and not an option, thus we found ourselves scrounging the internet for whatever toilet options were both available in stock and that we would get delivered in time for our trip.
+Eventually, we settled on the Thetford 260B, which unfortunately was not what we wanted, but serves its purpose just fine for now.

 We were also looking into purchasing a popup shower tent, and had our order placed for an Ozark trail camping shower and utility tent, however as I pulled into the store parking lot for curbside pickup I received a notification that despite the online sale purchase, they were sold out and I would be refunded the money.
 So, unfortunately no privacy tent this trip, but luckily our current camping tent has a separate external privacy room off of the main tent, so we turned that portion of the tent into our own bathroom for the trip and it worked out really well.

-So those were the added precautions and alternate setups for our campground this trip, which we were really happy to have because when we arrived at the campground, the place was packed and this allowed us to completely avoid all human contact and never need any public facilities.
-Apparently, everyone had the same idea as us, so being able to rely solely on our base camp was perfect.
+Those were the added precautions and alternate setups for our campground this trip, which we were really happy to have because when we arrived at the campground, the place was packed and this allowed us to completely avoid all human contact and never need any public facilities.
+Apparently, everyone had the same idea as us in regards to getting some camping in, so being able to rely solely on our own basecamp was perfect.

 For this trip we were at our current favorite campground at Mt.
 Charleston, McWilliams Campground.
 Again, for social distancing and privacy purposes we reserved the best pad available that placed us as far away from people as possible so we were at the end of the campground with only two other nearby pads.